CFGEIER/YDI_imaging/docs/Useful Links/GACRC/gacrc_resources.rst

 =======================
 GACRC Resources
 =======================
 .. note:: This page is a work-in-progress.
-If you learn about additional useful resources, please let Dr. Geier and he will add them here!
+If you learn about additional useful resources, please let Dr. Geier know and he will add them here!

 1. GACRC Main Page